Josm2/EduPortal/README.md

 # EduPortal
 **EduPortal** is a web-based Student and Teacher Performance Monitoring System.
 It supports authentication, role-based dashboards, and basic performance monitoring functions.

+# NOTE: Put the API Key inside the "" for some reason when importing this repository to the replit it puts it outside.

 Students can:
 * View their grades, attendance, and feedback.